ArtHitParade

 This is a pathetic nude, and that love is impossible.
 Jeanne soon tired of Nicolas, and he committed suicide.
 He was 41.

-The two painters of the black, Franz Kline and Pierre Soulages, influenced each other but their intentions were different.
+The two painters of the black, Franz Kline and Pierre Soulages, influenced one another but their intentions were different.
 Kline wanted to simulate the gesture while Soulages obtained a whole range of brightness by varying the thickness of the layers and by practicing shears and incisions.

 Their confrontation of black with other colors is almost simultaneous, around 1958.
 Soulages develops special tools to reveal color through black.
 Like Pollock, he works with his canvas laid flat on the floor of his studio.